usacognition/database-toolbox/README.md

 Couchbase is a distributed NoSQL database.

+> [!Note]
-> **Note**: Couchbase requires a custom tools configuration file.
+> Couchbase requires a custom tools configuration file.
 Create a `couchbase.yaml` file with your specific tools configuration.

 ### Docker Command